Skip to main content

 An energy he couldn’t explain.

-And maybe that’s what made it pure —
+Maybe that’s what made it pure —

-there was no claim in it,
+no claim in it,

 no pressure,